daoudireda/Investment-Calculator/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Personal Note
+This project is part of my learning journey into Angular.
+I'm exploring the latest features of Angular 18.2.4 to improve my front-end development skills.
+Feel free to explore the code, and if you have any suggestions, I'd love to hear them!